 .49 U-Value Window in MA

-For example, lets say your design temperatures were 0F (typical local outdoor) and 70F (2009 IECC and building code compliant indoor), with a window that has a .49 U-Value ( typical double pane, wood frame).
+For example, lets say your design temperatures were 0F (typical local outdoor) and 70F (IECC & Building Code compliant indoor), with a window that has a .49 U-Value ( typical double pane, wood frame).
 Using the formula, you can determine the temperature of the window at design temperatures, in this case 48F.
 This correlates to a dew-point of about 47F.
 Then, use of your psychrometric chart (I am sure "there is an app for that") you can determine the max setting for your central humidifier is about 45% RH.

 .36 U-Value Window in MA

 Control of this is very important for most new homes as this math with a Low-E window having a .36 U-Value may not yield any visible condensation until the relative humidity hits close to 60%!
 If technicians are using the old method of visible condensation, it may be too late for "insert issue here" (concealed condensation, mold, damage to paintings, pianos, etc) or I like to say the many possibilities of IAQ.
 In fact, did you know that just as much (if not more) bacteria, viruses, fungi, and mites grow above 60%RH as they do below 30%RH? (see ASHRAE Systems and Equipment Handbook, 2000) Not only does the static vanish between 35-45%, but so does the rest of the unwanted possibilities.
 Ever wonder why condensation builds in attic duct systems and supply registers during the winter?
 Check the duct insulation and do the math...